 Applicants can apply for Maryland disability one of three ways:

-- Online through the portal at SSA.gov (which is the government’s preferred method).
+- Online through the portal at SSA.gov.

-- By calling the SSA’s toll-free service line at 800-772-1213 (TTY 800-325-0778) anytime during regular business hours.
+- By calling the SSA’s service line toll free at 800-772-1213 (TTY 800-325-0778) anytime during regular business hours.

 There are currently two locations in Maryland hearing disability cases, and these are both located in the Baltimore area.